Learn who to contact regarding the projects listed on this page.

 Windsor Mill Road Improvement Project | Email: windsormillproject@baltimorecountymd.gov |

-Old Frederick Road on Frederick Road Slope Stabilization | Multiple options were presented at a community meeting, including:
+Old Frederick Road on Frederick Road Slope Stabilization | Multiple options have been presented at two community meetings, the 2022 meeting and October 26, 2023 meeting, including:

 All Other Projects | Email engineering@baltimorecountymd.gov and include the name of the project as it appears in the below table as the subject line of your email. |